marlietandoc/marlietandoc.github.io/content/project/example/index.md

 ---
 title: Memory biases in humans, brains, and machines
-summary: Our memories are not perfect records.
-Our memories are prone to biases and distortions, from our stereotypes and knowledge of how things "should work".
+summary: Our memories are not perfect recordings of our past.
+Our memories are prone to biases and distortions.
 As part of my dissertation, we are examining how different memories are more-or-less susceptible to biases.
 We find convergent evidence in both human memory representations and in a brain-inspired neural network that these biases are not just errors, but can in fact be reflecting a system that is learning optimally.
 We are now looking at human brain activity to see if we can predict these memory biases.

 tags:
   - Research